menu

 Demographics

+Ashford is a very ethnically-diverse town.
 The people who call Ashford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ashford residents report their race to be White, followed by Asian.
-Important ancestries of people in Ashford include German, French, Irish, English, and Italian.
+Ashford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 15.36% of the town’s residents.
+Important ancestries of people in Ashford include German, French, Irish, Italian, and English.

 The most common language spoken in Ashford is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Slavic languages.

 Notable & Unique Neighborhood Characteristics